 Union College invites applications for the tenure-track Mary H. '80 and Richard K. '80 Templeton Assistant Professor of Computer Science, beginning September 2023.
 This endowed position is part of a broader initiative to further strengthen and integrate computer science and engineering with the liberal arts at Union, and it benefits from an assigned annual allowance to support research and travel.
 We are especially interested in candidates who are enthusiastic about providing undergraduate research opportunities, mentoring of students, and cultivating a diverse learning community.

-Our department offers a B.S. in computer science, supports an ABET accredited B.S. in computer engineering with the Electrical, Computer, and Biomedical Engineering Department, and a digital art program with the Visual Arts department.
-We participate in data analytics and digital media minors and the computational track of the neuroscience major.
-We offer introductory courses that engage students with a variety of interests.
+Our department offers a B.S. in computer science, supports an ABET accredited B.S. in computer engineering with the Electrical, Computer, and Biomedical Engineering Department, a Digital Media program with the Visual Arts department, and the computational track of the Neuroscience major.
+We also participate in several computational minors including digital media, music technology, digital studies, and data analytics.
 Current faculty research areas include robotics, HCI, NLP, databases, computational complexity, and software design.